-- Outline the development of the field of organic chemistry from a historical perspective and how organic • chemistry has impacted society - Describe the scientific method and how it is used to approach the study of organic molecules • - Identify functional groups and how they serve as building blocks of more complex organic molecules - Evaluate the relationship between the geometric structures of various molecules - Explain the behavior of organic reactions using their knowledge of thermodynamics and kinetics and the • geometric and electronic structures of organic molecules - Explain the basic scientific principles behind chromatography, infrared and ultraviolet spectrophotometry, • mass spectrometry, and nuclear magnetic resonance spectrometry, and the limitations of these techniques - Interpret infrared, mass, and nuclear magnetic resonance spectra of aliphatic organic molecules containing . one functional group - Identify the reactions and synthesis of alkyl halides, alkenes, alkynes, and dienes - Is this a General Education Course YES 4.
-If Yes, indicate GE category:
+- Recognize the development of the field of organic chemistry from a historical perspective and how organic chemistry has impacted society - Describe the scientific method and how it is used to approach the study of organic molecules - Recognize functional groups and how they serve as building blocks of more complex organic molecules - Evaluate the relationship between the geometric structures of various molecules - Explain the behavior of organic reactions using their knowledge of thermodynamics and kinetics and the geometric and electronic structures of organic molecules - Explain the basic scientific principles that form the basis for organic chemistry analysis including chromatography, infrared and ultraviolet spectrophotometry, mass spectrometry, and nuclear magnetic resonance spectrometry, and the limitations of these techniques - Identify the reactions and synthesis of alkyl halides, alkenes, alkynes, and dienes

+4. Is this a General Education Course YES If Yes, indicate GE category:

-Course Content in Outline Form.
-[Be as brief as possible, but use as much space as necessary] 5.
+5. Course Content in Outline Form.
+[Be as brief as possible, but use as much space as necessary]

-Structure and Bonding Historical context of the development of organic chemistry
+Structure and Bonding Historical context of the development of organic chemistry A review of atomic and molecular structure Valence bond description of bonds

-A review of atomic and molecular structure Valence bond description of bonds Resonance and electron-pushing Molecular orbital description of bonds Properties of bonds Acid-Base Chemistry Brønsted and Lewis Definitions of Acids and Bases Acid-base equilibria Electron-pushing in acid-base reactions Structures and Naming of Organic Molecules Functional groups Constitutional isomerism Representations of organic molecules IUPAC naming of alkanes and alkyl halides Configurational isomerism Chirality, optical activity, and representations of chiral molecules Conformational analysis Spectroscopic Determination of Molecular Structure Degree of unsaturation Mass Spectrometry (MS and GC/MS) Infrared spectroscopy (IR) Nuclear Magnetic Resonance spectroscopy (NMR) Ultraviolet-visible spectroscopy (UV-vis) Overview of Organic Reactions Classifications of organic reactions and reaction mechanisms Overview of organic reaction mechanisms Electron pushing in polar and radical mechanisms Kinetics and thermodynamics of organic reactions Reaction energy diagrams Alkyl Halides and their Synthesis Radical halogenation of alkane Radical structure and stability Conversion of alcohols to alkyl halides Nucleophilic Substitution and Elimination Substitution vs. elimination and nucleophile structure Substitution mechanisms Carbocation structure and stability Elimination mechanisms Alkenes and their Synthesis Naming of alkenes and E/Z notation Addition reactions of alkenes Oxidation/ reduction of alkenes Synthesis Reactions Organometallics and coupling reactions Dienes and their reactions Diels-Alder Reaction
+Resonance and electron-pushing Molecular orbital description of bonds Properties of bonds Acid-Base Chemistry Brønsted and Lewis Definitions of Acids and Bases Acid-base equilibria Electron-pushing in acid-base reactions Structures and Naming of Organic Molecules Functional groups Constitutional isomerism Representations of organic molecules IUPAC naming of alkanes and alkyl halides Configurational isomerism Chirality, optical activity, and representations of chiral molecules Conformational analysis Spectroscopic Determination of Molecular Structure Degree of unsaturation Mass Spectrometry (MS and GC/MS) Infrared spectroscopy (IR) Nuclear Magnetic Resonance spectroscopy (NMR) Ultraviolet-visible spectroscopy (UV-vis) Overview of Organic Reactions Classifications of organic reactions and reaction mechanisms Overview of organic reaction mechanisms Electron pushing in polar and radical mechanisms Kinetics and thermodynamics of organic reactions Reaction energy diagrams Alkyl Halides and their Synthesis Radical halogenation of alkane Radical structure and stability Conversion of alcohols to alkyl halides Nucleophilic Substitution and Elimination Substitution vs. elimination and nucleophile structure Substitution mechanisms Carbocation structure and stability Elimination mechanisms Alkenes and their Synthesis Naming of alkenes and E/Z notation Addition reactions of alkenes Oxidation/ reduction of alkenes Synthesis Reactions Organometallics and coupling reactions Dienes and their reactions Diels-Alder Reaction